rayalan/binary-adages/content/pages/profile-employer-questions.md

 * What would your reports say about you?
 * Tell me about a time you didn't lead well.
 What happened?

-# Day-to-day Practices
+# Day-to-Day Practices

-_These questions are about the practical day-to-day aspects of the role..._
+_These questions are about the practical day-to-day aspects of the role ..._

 ## Tooling

-* What's your core tool set / tech stack? (e.g. Slack, Jira, ...).
+* What's your core tool set / tech stack (e.g., Slack, Jira, ...)?
 * Which choices are you most happy with?
 Why?
 * Which ones are most problematic?
 Why?